Rampage Killings Fast Facts

 2013

 September 16, 2013 - Twelve people are killed at the Washington Navy Yard in Washington.
-The shooter, Aaron Alexis, 34, is also killed.
+The shooter, Aaron Alexis, 34, later dies in a gun battle with police.

 June 7, 2013 - In Santa Monica, California, five people are killed in a shooting rampage that begins at the gunman's home and ends in the library of Santa Monica College.
 The suspect, John Zawahri, 23, armed with an assault rifle, is killed by police.